Richard Murphy (American football)

 Richard Lee Murphy (born September 18, 1986) is an American former professional football player who was a running back in the National Football League (NFL).
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2011.
 He played college football for the LSU Tigers.

+College career

+In LSU's second game of the 2009 season against Vanderbilt, Murphy suffered a season-ending torn ACL.
 As a senior at LSU, Murphy was chosen by the coaching staff to wear the No. 18 jersey, which signifies the player who displays the best leadership qualities.
 Only a "part-time player" over his career at LSU, Murphy was seen as a development prospect, and went undrafted in the 2011 NFL draft.

+Professional career

+Murphy was signed by the Jacksonville Jaguars as an undrafted free agent on July 28 2011, having gone unselected in the 2011 NFL draft.
+He was placed on the injured reserve list on September 3, and did not appear for Jacksonville during the regular season.

-Murphy was released by the Jaguars on August 31, 2012.
-He was signed to the team's practice squad on October 31.
+Murphy was released by the Jaguars on August 31, 2012, as a part of the team's final roster cuts.
+He was re-signed to the team's practice squad on October 31.

 Murphy was released by the Jaguars on May 6, 2013.